ahmedibrahim92/SE604-Library_System/README.md

 ## Security
   - [ ] No vulnerable code that can be exploited as SQL Injection
   - [ ] No vulnerable code that can be exploited as Cross Site Scripting(XSS)
-  - [ ] Sensitive Data are encrypted
+  - [ ] Sensitive Data are encrypted before store it in the Database
   - [ ] No use of Hard-coded Credentials
   - [ ] No missing Authentication for Critical Function
+  - [ ] Cookies data are encrypted

 # Assignment